Make a donation

 Israel

-After retiring from the Society for the Protection of Nature in Israel in 1986, Yossi became an independent photographer.
-He also teaches nature photography workshops.
-His photographs have been published in Israel and around the world in exhibitions, international photography competitions, photography books, newspapers and textbooks.
+After working as a bird guide for the Society for the Protection of Nature in Israel since the 1970s, Yossi became an independent documentary photographer in 1994.
+His photographs have been published in Israel and around the world in exhibitions, international photography competitions, photographic books, newspapers and textbooks.

 Read article